mkavulich/ccpp-doc/CCPPtechnical/source/AddingNewSchemes.rst

 .. _AddNewSchemes:

 ****************************************
-Connecting a new scheme to CCPP
+Connecting a scheme to CCPP
 ****************************************

-This chapter contains a brief description on how to add a new :term:`scheme` to the :term:`CCPP Physics` pool.
+This chapter contains a brief description on how to add a :term:`scheme` to the :term:`CCPP Physics` pool.
 Aside from the basic design elements for interoperability (:term:`entry points <entry point>`, metadata files), most CCPP requirements simply follow from coding best practices.

      .. note:: The instructions in this chapter assume the user is implementing this scheme for use with the CCPP Single-Column model (:term:`SCM`); not only is the SCM more lightweight than a full 3D NWP model for development purposes, but using the SCM as a :term:`host model` is a requirement for all new CCPP schemes for testing purposes.
-For implementation in other host models, especially for adding new variables, some modifications to a host model’s metadata may be required; see :numref:`Chapter %s <Host-side Coding>` for details
+For implementation in another host model, especially for adding new variables, some modifications to that host model's metadata may be required; see :numref:`Chapter %s <Host-side Coding>` for details

 ==============================
 Preparing a scheme for CCPP